 As a first step, carve out some time to think about what’s important to you.
 Make a list, in order.
 Then, find ways to incorporate those things in your daily and weekly routines in time blocks that honor how important each value is.

 For example, if your biggest goal is health and fitness, then you should prioritize working out and healthy eating before other, less important hobbies.
-If your top priority is family or friends, then you’ll want to make sure you carve out time each day to connect with people you love before you jump into work.
+If your top priority is family or friends, then you’ll want to make sure you carve out time each day to connect with people you love before you jump into your daily work.

 Defining your personal priorities prevents the things you value from slipping off your to-do list and into the margins.
 It also allows you to delegate and outsource the tasks that aren’t in accordance with your values.